-- If one dog is eliminated (failure to hunt, eliminates in the ring, fails to complete the assigned task, the handler calls the incorrect tube, etc.) that dog is leashed and taken back to the start area while the other dog continues to hunt.
-If the other dog completes its part of the task and all six rats are found, the individual dog score and the cumulative Team score is 100 points plus one bonus point for each second under time, rounded down.
-The dog who was eliminated will get a zero score. - If the dog who faulted has not completed its required tunnel or climb prior to the fault, the remaining dog does not have to complete that part of the course.
+- If the dog who faulted has not completed its required tunnel or climb prior to the fault, the remaining dog does not have to complete that part of the course.
 The remaining dog must find all remaining rats but only has to complete the element it was assigned when first entering the ring. - FEO dog scores count toward the overall Team score only.
 They are not eligible for the Games Bye.
 If they earn a Games Gold medal, they may keep the medal/ribbon but the Bye goes to the next dog down the line.